 If your employer fails to carry out these duties, and an injury at work is sustained as a result of a manual handling accident, then it is possible for an employee to make an injury at work compensation claim.

 Refresh your manual handling knowledge

-If you’ve yet to receive proper Manual Handling training, or you or your employers are due an update, why not book onto our Manual Handling safety training course?
+If you’ve yet to receive proper Manual Handling training, or you or your employers are due an update, why not book onto our Manual Handling course?